-The Canadian winter usually compels people to make important and at times really expensive decisions for their home’s comfort and safety.
-The sad truth is heating systems and the processes it involves can cost a small fortune.
-That being said, it is imperative that you take your time to understand the heating process, your home’s heating needs, the costs and expenses, and the advantages and disadvantages of the different heating options that are available for your home.
+Wondering what your home heating options are?
+The Canadian winter usually compels people to make essential and, at times, costly decisions for their home’s comfort and safety.
+The sad truth is heating systems, and the processes it involves can cost a small fortune.
+Thus, it is imperative that you take your time to understand the healing process, which includes:

-London homes usually spend 80% of their entire energy consumption on home and water heating alone.
-Given that huge percentage, it’s only reasonable that homeowners be presented with different options to choose from and be made aware of the pros and cons each option gives them.
-To help you make the final decision on the best heating option for your home, read on to find out more about the 5 different heating systems.
+Canadian homes usually spend 80% of their total energy consumption on home and water heating alone.
+Given these considerable costs, it’s only reasonable that homeowners review with different options to choose from and be made aware of the pros and cons each option gives them.
+Before replacing your furnace or heating system, read on to learn more about the different home heating systems.

-Finding the best heating option for your home doesn’t only mean choosing the right unit that works for you.
-It also entails choosing the right size based on your heating requirements.
-This is not an easy task that can be done by just about anyone who can do some math.
-You will need a reputable HVAC contractor who is equipped with the latest technology and updated knowledge to do some tests and calculations needed to assess the amount of heat your home requires and the how much heat your home loses.
+Finding the best home heating option for your home doesn’t only mean choosing the suitable unit that works for you.
+It also entails selecting the proper size based on your heating requirements.
+Choosing the right-sized heating unit is not a DIY job.
+It requires a reputable HVAC contractor equipped with the latest technology and updated knowledge.
+The contractor conducts tests and calculations to assess the amount of heat your home needs and how much heat your home loses.

-Here are 5 heating options available for your home today.
+Here are five home heating options available for your home today.

-Almost 90% of homes utilize forced air system for their heating needs.
-The main parts of a central forced air heating system are:
+Almost 90% of homes utilize forced air systems for their heating needs.
+The main parts of a central forced-air heating system are:

 - Furnace to heat the air and a fan or blower to circulate air